aaronsaray/aaronsaray.com/_posts/2007-07-06-when-your-linkd-causes-you-problems-you-must-convertd-it.markdown

 tags:
 - scripting
 ---
-For the setup I use at ("the triangle"), I have alot of filesystem links - and these are made on win32 with the linkd.exe command (the version I got is from the windows 2000 resource cd).
+For the setup I use at ("the triangle"), I have a lot of filesystem links - and these are made on win32 with the linkd.exe command (the version I got is from the windows 2000 resource cd).
 When I start a new project, I pass into my script which directories I'd like to make and checkout code into, and which I'd rather just linkd to.
 Well, every once in a while a link'd folder needs to be a real folder.
 So, since I'm a lazy programmer, I made a script called 'convertd' which will unlink the folder and then make the folder.
 Chalk one up to efficiency by batch programming?
 Lets see:

 Here is the content of my convertd.bat file.